 She also wore the necklace setting of the tiara in June 1905 for the wedding of her cousin, Princess Margaret of Connaught, and Prince Gustaf Adolf of Sweden at St. George’s Chapel, Windsor.
 She’s on the left in this group photograph from the wedding, which also includes the groom’s parents, Crown Prince Gustaf and Crown Princess Victoria (wearing the Leuchtenberg Sapphires), and brother, Prince Wilhelm, and Louise’s mother, Queen Alexandra (wearing the Diamond Diadem), and sister, Princess Victoria.
 (Princess Maud, whose husband was being suggested to replace the Swedes on the Norwegian throne, tactfully did not attend.)

 Louise stacked the fringe necklace with a diamond rivière and a pearl choker necklace for the 1905 wedding.
 She wore an interesting tiara for the ceremony, made by combining several diamond floral jewelry ornaments from her collection.
-Those individual pieces may also have been part of her wedding gift haul.
+Those individual pieces were also part of her wedding gift haul.
 There were rumors several years ago that part of this tiara may have been worn on Downton Abbey, but those suggestions appear to have been largely inaccurate.

 Here’s a look at Louise wearing the diamond fringe in its tiara setting, in a portrait taken during the years of her widowhood.
 The diamond cross she wears was a wedding gift from a committee calling themselves the “Gentlemen of Norfolk.”